Time Warner to evaluate Hudson Yards plans due to AT&T merger

 The company acquired about 1.5 million square feet of office space in the lower-to-mid section of the tower, or about 58 percent of the 2.6 million-square-foot skyscraper.

-The $25 billion Hudson Yards project, described by its developers as the largest private development in U.S. history, has redefined the city's skyline and created a push for companies to move to the once desolate far West Side.
+The $25 billion (20.47 billion pounds) Hudson Yards project, described by its developers as the largest private development in U.S. history, has redefined the city's skyline and created a push for companies to move to the once desolate far West Side.

 Time Warner has planned to move some 5,000 employees from its corporate operations as well as its CNN, HBO, Turner Broadcasting and Warner Bros entities, bringing the divisions under one roof for the first time, the project's website said.

-How Time Warner chooses to utilize the space will have no material impact on the development, said Joanna Rose, a spokeswoman for Related Cos, one of the site's developers.
+How Time Warner chooses to utilise the space will have no material impact on the development, said Joanna Rose, a spokeswoman for Related Cos, one of the site's developers.

 (Reporting by Herbert Lash; Editing by Meredith Mazzilli)